Category: Arizona

 What you’re looking at is the town of Jerome, AZ.
 Jerome is known as “America’s Most Vertical City”.
 We drove through it trying to find a place to park so we could grab a burger at the Haunted Hamburger, but we couldn’t find a single place to park.
 I didn’t get any pics of the town as we drove through and I wish I had.
 It was a really neat town!
 Jerome is an old copper mining town and was once known as the wickedest town in the west.
 It’s supposed to be very haunted.
 We really wanted to spend time there and if we ever make it back to Verde Valley, we will definitely stop back in.

 We didn’t spend the whole time hiking and exploring National Monuments.
 Nope.
 We, of course, had to find some good food!
 We found Hog Wild BBQ in Cottonwood, AZ.
 It was so good, we ate there twice.
-What you see in the photo above is the Mingus Mountain Burger and garlic fries!
+What you see in the left photo above is the Mingus Mountain Burger and garlic fries!
 The Mingus Burger has cheese, bacon, and green chilies on it along with all the usual burger stuff!

 So, there you have it!
 That was our two weeks in the Sedona/VerdeValley area.
 Usually when we stay someplace for two weeks by the second Wednesday, I’m ready to go.
 I’m itching to move on.
 But that wasn’t the case here.
 On that second Wednesday I started to panic about the lack of remaining time and the abundance of hikes to still do.
 We’ve had to start a list of places to revisit.
 Can you guess what the first place on the list is?